 Cotswold villages to explore

-Broadway: A beautiful Cotswold village known as the “Jewel of the Cotswolds”, renowned for its honey-coloured houses, picturesque streets and historic architecture.
+Broadway: a quintessential Cotswold village known as the “Jewel of the Cotswolds”, renowned for its honey-coloured houses, picturesque streets and historic architecture.
 Great choice of independent shops, restaurants, pubs and antique shops.
 Footpath leads to the Cotswold Way.

 The Slaughters: Upper and Lower Slaughter are two unspoilt, pretty Cotswold villages on the River Eye.
 Interesting 19th century corn mill with working water wheel in Lower Slaughter.
 Footpath to Upper Slaughter.

-Bourton-on-the-Water: Described as the “Venice of the Cotswolds”, a beautiful village which straddles the River Windrush, with low bridges and riverside paths.
+Bourton-on-the-Water: Described as the “Venice of the Cotswolds”, a charming and unique village which straddles the River Windrush, with low bridges and riverside paths.
 Plenty of shops, cafes and attractions (Birdland, Model Village, perfumery, model railway exhibition).

-Other villages worth visiting are Ebrington (beautiful thatched cottages and great local pub, the Ebrington Arms); Snowshill and nearby Cotswold Lavender (see fields of lavender in bloom in July and August), Stanton (a 17th century hamlet) and Stanway, with Stanway House & Fountain (the 300 foot fountain is the highest gravity fountain in the world); Bretforton with the Fleece Inn (National Trust) ; Winchcombe and nearby Sudeley Castle
+Other villages worth visiting are Ebrington, with beautiful thatched cottages and great local pub, the Ebrington Arms; Snowshill and nearby Cotswold Lavender, where you can see fields of lavender in bloom in July and August, Stanton, a 17th century hamlet, and nearby Stanway, with Stanway House & Fountain - the 300 foot high fountain is the highest gravity fountain in the world; Bretforton with the Fleece Inn (National Trust) ; Winchcombe and nearby Sudeley Castle.